 Brooke Randolph, Counseling Therapist

 Both therapeutically and personally, I am committed to never stop learning and growing.
 I am regularly reading half a dozen non-fiction books at a time, many due directly to a client need.
 I believe that therapists should have a well-stocked toolbox to meet the individual needs of each client.
 I do not have a single approach, rather I strive to find what fits best for each individual client, meeting them where they are, and respecting their personal pace.
 Some clients prefer using cognitive behavioral techniques and a brief, solution focused orientation, while others are interested in understanding their psyche more indepth.
-Often I am able to use the "specialized" trainings I do for one type of client with several other clients as well, for example using theories for couples counseling with individuals wanting to understand their relationships more and learn how to create healthier relationships in the future.
+Often I am able to use the "specialized" trainings I have for one type of client with several other clients as well, for example using theories for couples counseling with individuals wanting to understand their relationships more and learn how to create healthier relationships in the future.
 In addition to the trainings and certifications listed below, I consider myself Imago informed, IFS-informed, trauma-informed, Daring Way informed, and influenced by existentialism and psychodynamic theories.

 I see a variety of clients for issues including relationship concerns, adoption, depression, anxiety, trauma, divorce, career frustrations, effective communication, grief and loss, and stress management.
 Some of my specialties include: adults with adoption issues (adoptees or birth/first parents), adoptive parents/families, couples for either relationship concerns or pre-marital counseling, or individuals seeking more whole hearted living.